Russian jet intercepts US drone over Black Sea, forcing it down

 CNN reported that the U.S. MQ-9 Reaper drone was flying over international waters in the Black Sea flanked by two Russian jets when one of the jets flew in front of the drone and dumped fuel.
 One of the jets then damaged the propeller of the unmanned drone, forcing it to land in the Black Sea.

 The incident takes place amid heightened tensions between Russia and the U.S., with the Biden administration imposing sanctions and seeking to isolate Moscow over its invasion of Ukraine.
-The U.S. has operated over the Black Sea for over a year, Kirby said, predating Russia’s invasion of Ukraine.
+The U.S. has operated over the Black Sea for more than a year, Kirby said, predating the start of Russia’s invasion.

 “It’s not uncommon for Russian intercepts of non-Russian aircraft over the Black Sea,” Kirby said.
 “I want to stress that this MQ-9 was operating in international airspace over international waters and posed a threat to nobody, and it was an unsafe and unprofessional intercept.”